Where Your Bright Ideas Build Strong Companies

 4. Labor Law and Work Permits

-5. Acquisition of Real Estate
+5. Real Estate Acquisition

 6. Contracts and Arbitration